 Please let us know how we can assist you in your investment needs.
 In the meantime, we wish for you a wonderful 2024.

 – Lauretta “Retz” Ann Reeves, CFA AWMA

 (i) Performance figures are estimated and unaudited.
 Estimated Benchmark Returns are in the column to the right of its respective Folio.
 Net Returns are after international taxes on dividends, management fees and trading fees, when necessary.
 Historical returns are available on request and at Callan and Investment Metrics.

 (ii) Gross Return

-(iii) Benchmark is 15% SPDR S&P Emerging Markets Dividend ETF + 85% SPDR S&P International Dividend ETF.
+(iii) Benchmark was formally 15% SPDR S&P Emerging Markets Dividend ETF + 85% SPDR S&P International Dividend ETF.
+Now 100% of the latter as DWX now incorporates emerging market stocks.
 Returns estimated based on NAV.

 Disclaimer: This post nor any of the material linked to herein in any way constitutes investment advice.
 Historical performance data above represents performance results as reported by the portfolio identified.
 Performance results are for illustration purposes only.
 Historical results are not indicative of future performance.
 Positive returns are not guaranteed.
 Individual results will vary depending on market conditions and timing of initial investment.
 Investing may cause capital loss.
 The publication of this performance data is in no way a solicitation or offer to sell securities or investment advisory services.